Sharing the Load: Autonomous Multi-Rover Cargo Transport: RELATED WORK

-Central control methods rely on communication to share either current state estimates from the robot or send final control commands to every vehicle. \citet{stroupe_2005} demonstrate the ability to construct small structures using a pair of mobile robots with manipulators.
-While they are coupled through the cargo, force-torque sensing allows them to move cooperatively.
-Central communication is used to provide state estimates and commands for each vehicle. \citet{zhang_2025} construct a pair of Ackermann robots and employ independent sliding-mode control on each vehicle to track a setpoint in front of the leader and the desired following position relative to that leader for the follower.
+Systems that rely on networking do so primarily to share details of the global state that may be difficult to observe directly from other vehicles or to share predictions \cite{zhang_2019a} that can improve system performance. \citet{stroupe_2005} demonstrate the ability to construct small structures using a pair of mobile robots with manipulators.
+A central controller gathers position and force-torque data from both vehicles to generate simultaneous commands.
+Interactions between the cargo and the environment mean that the forces on each vehicle are different making reactive control difficult. \citet{liu_2023} propose using tracked vehicles with a compliant joint for connecting to cargo in different shapes.
+They make use of communication to follow a bi-level controller where the high level considers a vehicle with many steered wheels, and then each robot follows the reference angle and velocity to mimic a wheel.
+The approach allows for existing non-holonomic controllers to be used at the high level and separates some complexity for inter-robot communication. \citet{zhang_2025} construct a pair of Ackermann robots and employ independent sliding-mode control on each vehicle to track a setpoint in front of the leader and the desired following position relative to that leader for the follower.
 Wireless communication between the two vehicles allows for the leader's position to be sent to the follower.
+The flexibility of task specification and robot arrangement makes wireless communication attractive for this cargo transport case despite the challenges of maintaining a reliable link.